ajlinhard/byte-size-docs/AWS/AWS-Services-for-Data-Engineers.md

 These services are particularly valuable in data engineering because they can automatically extract insights from unstructured data (documents, audio, images) and transform it into structured formats that can feed into traditional analytics pipelines.
 Textract, in particular, is essential for digitizing paper-based processes and extracting data from invoices, forms, and reports.

-Thanks for catching that omission - these AI services are becoming increasingly important in modern data engineering architectures!